-In June 2018, we moved into our new headquarters located in Düsseldorf's media harbor.
-The building comprises 26,107 square meters of office space and has been certified with LEED core & shell Gold - representing a state-of-the-art workplace for trivago.
-The lease provides for a fixed ten-year term plus two renewal options, each for a term of five years. trivago N.V. is the sole tenant of the building, and it has been built to our specifications.
+In June 2018, we moved into our headquarters located in Düsseldorf's media harbor.
+We currently occupy 21,258 square meters of office space, which has been certified with LEED core & shell Gold - representing a state-of-the-art workplace for trivago.
+The lease provides for a fixed ten-year term plus two renewal options, each for a term of five years.
+Initially, trivago N.V. was the sole tenant of the building and the building was, therefore, built to our specifications.

-As a result of recent negotiations of our lease contract for the Campus in Düsseldorf, Germany, we signed an amendment to the contract, which became effective in January 2021.
+As a result of negotiations of our lease contract for the Campus in Düsseldorf, Germany, we signed an amendment to the contract, which became effective in January 2021.
 The agreement includes the return of unused office spaces and a corresponding reduction of rent, as well as the sale of certain fixed assets related to the space to the landlord.
-Please refer to Note 19 - Subsequent events for further details.
+Please refer to Item 5A Operating Revenue - "Costs across multiple categories" below and Note 7 - Leases in the notes to our consolidated financial statements for further details.

-We have additional 2,951 square meters of leased office space in Germany and 381 square meters of leased office space in Spain.
+We have additional 381 square meters of leased office space in Spain.